Academic Catalog

 3.0 hours lecture

 Study of the construction and analysis of public argument.
 Covers the theory of argument, the processes and development of arguments, and the application of argument to decision making.
-(C-ID COMM 120) (AA/AS GE, CSU, CSU GE, UC)
+Topics include: methods of critical inquiry and advocacy; identifying fallacies in reasoning and language; the process of inquiry-driven research; testing evidence and evidence sources; advancing a reasoned position; and defending and refuting arguments.
+Analysis, presentation, and evaluation of oral and written arguments are emphasized.
+(C-ID COMM 120) (CSU/UC) (AA/AS-A2, CSU-A3)